fedora-minimal/documentation-minimal/README.md

 This is the build repository for the Fedora Minimal Documentation Websites.
 The published versions of these sites can be found at [Fedora Minimal Docs](https://docs.fedoraproject.org/en-US/minimal/) and [Fedora Minimal SIG Docs](https://docs.fedoraproject.org/en-US/minimal-sig/).
 Please report issues any issues with the Fedora Minimal documentation, or submit pull requests in this repository.

+The latest development versions of these sites (generated from the `main` branch) can be found at [Fedora Minimal Docs](https://fedora-minimal.github.io/minimal-documentation/minimal) and [Fedora Minimal SIG Docs](https://fedora-minimal.github.io/minimal-documentation/minimal).

 ## Contents

 ### `minimal-docs`